Stella Street: Themes and plot

 Stella Street depicts its celebrities as finding refuge from the madness of their famous lives in the banality of suburbia and the "everyday" situations they may come across, albeit tinged with a hint of surrealism and comedy referenced from their own stereotyped behaviour.

 Examples include Roger Moore visiting David Bowie at Christmas in order to give him a face flannel as a present, a game of Monopoly, Michael Caine trying to instruct Dean the builder on how to build him a kidney shaped swimming pool, and Mick Jagger and Keith Richards running the local corner shop.

 Style

-The show is mainly filmed in a cinéma vérité style using handheld cameras often with Cornwell as Michael Caine talking to the camera to introduce characters or situations in the same way he does in the 1966 film Alfie.
+The show is mainly filmed in a cinéma vérité style using handheld cameras, often with Cornwell as Michael Caine talking to the camera to introduce characters or situations in the same way he does in the 1966 film Alfie.

 Stella Street was originally broadcast in 10–15 minute segments on BBC2.
-For foreign broadcasts, two or more episodes were concatenated into a 15–20 minute format.
+For foreign broadcasts, two or more episodes were concatenated into a 15- to 20-minute format.

-When released on VHS (and subsequently on DVD), the series were condensed into feature length programmes with additional link footage added.
+When released on VHS (and subsequently on DVD), the series were condensed into feature-length programmes with additional link footage added.

 The theme music is titled "Art of Art".
 It was written and performed by Gary DiMichele and was originally used in the 1996 American film Big Night.